Introduction

 Remember that the logistic function is completely bounded within 0 and 1.
 Since these categories perfectly predict the target variable, we need a prediction of 0 or 1 for the probability which cannot be obtained in the logistic regression without infinitely positive (or negative) parameter estimates.

-Let’s see if this is a problem in our data set (hint… it is!) and how to address this problem in our softwares!
+Let’s see if this is a problem in our data set (hint… it is!) and how to address this problem in our software!

 Ordinal variables are easy to combine categories because you can just combine separation categories with categories on either side.
 However, with nominal variables we typically combine the separation causing category with the category that has the relationship with the target variable that is the most similar.
 The following plot is an example of this: